Walid-khaled/autonomous_mobile_robots/README.md

 # Autonomous Mobile Robots

 This repository contains an implementation of the Autonomous Mobile Robots course for ROCV master's program at Innopolis University.
 The course is instructed by [Geesara Prathap](https://github.com/GPrathap).
 So, this repository contains the course material besides my solutions for the assignments.
 In addition, I developed a PID, LQR controllers for the differential drive robot.
+Trajectory-tracking error model was developed for applying MPC controller.

 The course contents includes:
 - Motion control (Kinematics, control, and dubins path planning).